rl-institut/apipe/digipipe/store/datasets/.TEMPLATE/dataset.md

-# Name of the dataset (used e.g. for report purposes)
+# Name of the dataset

 Here comes a short description of the dataset.
 This is helpful for documentation and report generation purposes.